agastyasridharan/introspection/README.md

 # Introspection

-Can language models tell when you inject a steering vector into their residual stream?
-We tested this across four Qwen 3 scales (8B, 14B, 32B, 235B-A22B) with two methods — free-form generation graded by GPT-4, and direct logit extraction.
-The answer is no.
+Can language models introspectively detect when you inject a steering vector into their residual stream?
+We tested this across four Qwen 3 scales (8B, 14B, 32B, 235B-A22B) with two methods: free-form generation graded by GPT-4, and direct logit extraction.
+The answer, according to these results, is no.

 Inspired by Anthropic's [paper](https://arxiv.org/abs/2601.01828) and [codebase](https://github.com/neevparikh/introspection).